lmcrean/Hoverboard/README.md

 Brainstation.io - This website's use of Landing videos and ticker effect is very visually appealing.

-## Scope
+## Features to include
-### Features to include
+### All Pages
-All features will be designed with Canva, HTML, CSS, Opensource images/ videos.
+All features will be designed with HTML, CSS, Opensource images/ videos.
+More indirectly, Canva and CapCut will be used to create graphics and videos.

 #### Logo with Floating Navigation Bar.
 Includes Logo on left (Canva)